Battle of Valparaíso: David Porter's cruise into the Pacific

-The British Global Intelligence Network
+The British global intelligence network

 To get to the Pacific, Porter had to cross the waters of the British Brazil Station which was full of ships trading in specie from South America.
 After the outbreak of war, the trade in silver was transferred to Navy ships including HMS Bonne Citoyenne and HMS Nereus.
 Through these ships, the whereabouts of USS Constitution, USS Hornet and USS Essex was relayed to the rest of the British fleet.
 On 3 April 1813, Captain Heywood of Nereus reported that Essex had arrived in Valparaíso on 15 March intent on a short stay to Rear Admiral Manley Dixon in the 74-gun HMS Montagu.
 Dixon commanded a squadron of the 24-pounder frigate HMS Indefatigable, four 18-pounder frigates, three sixth rates, and three sloops.
 By late April it was clear Essex was encountered off Cape Frio in January, not Constitution.
 Dixon was unable to detach the sloops HMS Cherub and HMS Racoon to pursue Essex as he required all the ships he could to protect the silver trade.

 Captain Heywood of Nereus forwarded a letter from Brown and Watson, British merchants at Valparaíso, to Dixon on 3 June 1813 reporting the welcoming of Essex in the harbor and that Essex had "gone to take and destroy the English whalers on the coast".
 Rumors had circulated that Porter would sail across the Pacific to the coast of China with orders to "destroy, but capture nothing".